BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 This is how to safely moor at a yellow buoy:

-1. Calmly sail toward the buoy with low speed
+1. Calmly boat toward the buoy with low speed

 2. Have one person on the leading edge ready with the line